indiesquidge/idiomatic-redux/README.md

 *Presentation Components* - React components only concerned with how things look or how they render

+*Action Creators* - takes arguments about the action and returns an action object with the type and necessary properties set.
+While actions objects could be dispatched inline, using abstracted functions to encapsulate the action types helps document what kinds of actions can be dispatched without worrying about the action's internal structure.

 ### Recommended Component Architecture:

 Components do not need to know *how* a change will take place, all they know is